 Most people will be more comfortable with a walker or cane because they can handle more of your body weight.
-I used walking poles which helped a great deal for balance but due to the poles being taller the amount of pressure I applied to the poles was less (you can really lean on a cane or walker)
+I used hiking poles which helped a great deal for balance but due to the poles being taller the amount of pressure I applied to the poles was less (you can really lean on a cane or walker)

 #8 Bring the Ice Chest Inside And Have Ice Ready

 I always talk about ice – and for good reason.
 It helps reduce inflammation, promotes recovery, and it helps numb the pain.
-In my opinion, ice is just as essential as a walking pole or cane.
+In my opinion, ice is just as essential as a hiking pole or cane.

 The only problem is that icing can be a tedious task.
 I hated getting up from chair or bed to get ice packs and gel wraps from the freezer.